 Search your Espresso Machine by price:

-It’s really about how the drink is prepared!
-Now you can see there is a huge difference between a coffee and a cappuccino.
+It’s really about how the drink prepared!
+Now you can see a huge difference between a coffee and a cappuccino.

 Many people like to add a little more flavor to this drink.
 A sprinkling of cinnamon over the foam is a favorite of many cappuccino aficionados.
 Others like a little sweetener or fruity flavors.